MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 ## Create Azure AD connection

-1. Create an Azure AD v2 connection in the `SimpleRootBot` bot registration and enter values as described in [Azure AS v2](bot-builder-concept-identity-providers.md#azure-active-directory-identity-provider) and the value described below.
+1. Create an Azure AD v2 connection in the `RootBot` bot registration and enter values as described in [Azure AS v2](bot-builder-concept-identity-providers.md#azure-active-directory-identity-provider) and the value described below.
-1. In the **Scopes** box enter the `SimpleRootBot` scope value you saved in the previous steps.
+1. In the **Scopes** box enter the `RootBot` scope value you saved in the previous steps.

 1. Copy and save the name of the connection.